mrkkrp/zip/README.md

 * There are more than 65535 entries in the archive.

 The library is particularly well suited for processing large files.
-For example, I've been able to create 6.5 GB archive with reasonable speed and without significant memory consumption.
+For example, I've been able to create a 6.5 GB archive with reasonable speed and without significant memory consumption.

 ### Filenames

-The library has an API that makes it impossible to create archive with non-portable or invalid file names in it.
+The library has an API that makes it impossible to create an archive with non-portable or invalid file names in it.

 As of .ZIP specification 6.3.2, files with Unicode symbols in their names